Marijuana’s Effects on the Brain: A Scientific Look At Cannabis and the Brain

 The second important compound in marijuana is CBN, also known as cannabinol.
 It is also psychoactive, but much less so than THC.
 In fact, CBN is an oxidized version of THC.
 CBN binds to two different types of cannabinoid receptors, CB1 and CB2.
 CB1 is most prominent in the brain, and CB2 is found in the peripheral nervous system.

 The third compound is CBD or cannabidiol.
 CBD is a non-psychoactive component of marijuana and does little to interfere with normal brain functioning.
 CBD does not actually bind to any receptor in the brain, instead, it inhibits enzyme breakdown of anandamide.

 Marijuana’s Effects on The Brain: Recreational vs. Medical Usage

 One of the main differences between recreational usage and medical usage of marijuana is the various concentrations of the three main components highlighted previously.

-Most recreational users want a high concentration of THC, so that they can experienced the heightened psychoactive effects.
-However, the larger amount of THC present in marijuana, the more likely dependence and addiction will occur.
+Most recreational users want a high concentration of THC so that they can experience the heightened psychoactive effects.
+However, the larger amount of THC present in marijuana, the more likely dependence, and addiction will occur.
 This is due to THC’s relationship with dopamine.
 As mentioned previously, THC enacts on the mesolimbic dopamine system.
 Prolonged use to achieve the euphoric satisfaction that dopamine enables eventually alters the brain’s biological functions.
 Subsequently, neural circuits change in order to compensate and maintain normal functioning when exposed to dopamine.
 This change is what causes dependency on the drug.

 What are the functions of dopamine?